 Research and development costs settled in cash are charged to expense as incurred.
 Capital expenditures incurred on equipment and facilities that are acquired or constructed for research and development activities and having alternative future uses are capitalized as tangible assets when acquired or constructed.
-The Company has not incurred any non-cash research and development costs during the Fiscal 2020 and 2019.
+The Company has not incurred any non-cash research and development costs during Fiscal 2020 or 2019.